michelled/weavly.org/src/activities/dancing-to-the-beat.md

 * Announce every step of the program as it is executed
 * For longer songs, you can replay the same program
-* Try to keep them focused on the running program and correct their movements
+* Try to keep the players focused on the running program and correct their movements

 ## Skill Development